XDms85/Smart-Contract-Bug-Classes/README.md

 - Function can't be reached (eg. onlyOwner but contract has no owner)

 - [ ] Function abuse
+- Function can be called indefinitely
+- Function allows to split transactions

 - [ ] Function denial (DOS)
-- Function can cause reentrancy
+- Function allows reentrancy
 - Function can interact with an user smart contract
+- Use of SafeTransfer which causes revert

 - [ ] Wrong math
 - Division before multiplication